Release notes are a great way to teach your users about your product.

 This is an approach utilized by Trello, as you can see in this release note excerpt:

-Trello has included a video to help explain the new available Unsplash background images, and anyone who watches it will immediately understand how the new feature functions.
+Trello has added a video to explain the newly available Unsplash background images, and anyone who watches it will immediately understand how the new feature works.

 In fact, they probably won’t even have to read the rest of the article.
 The video is clear enough to communicate everything users need to know.